 ACROBiosystems Launches 3D Organoid Solutions, Propelling New Frontiers in Biotherapeutic Research

-BASEL, Switzerland, April 10, 2024 /PRNewswire/ -- Starting in 2023, ACROBiosystems has been launching a continuous stream of innovative organoid-related products.
-Displaying their advancements at key global forums including the 2024 International Organoid Summit, Alzheimer's Research UK Conference 2024, and World Organoid Research Day 2024, the company underscored the strategic relevance of organoids through VP of Corporate Development & Strategy, Rosanna Zhang.
+NEWARK, Del., April 10, 2024 /PRNewswire/ -- Starting in 2023, ACROBiosystems has been continuously rolling out a series of innovative organoid-related products.
+At a range of significant international events, including the 2024 International Organoid Summit, the Alzheimer's Research UK Conference 2024, and World Organoid Research Day 2024, the company showcased its advancements in the field with ACROBiosystems' Vice President of Corporate Development and Strategy, Rosanna Zhang, elucidating the strategic importance of organoids in practical applications.

 ACROBiosystems Group (SZ.301080) is a biotechnology company aimed at being a cornerstone of the global biopharmaceutical and health industries by providing products and business models innovation.
 The company spans across the globe and has established numerous long-term and stable partnerships with the world's top pharmaceutical enterprises and numerous well-known academic institutes.
 The company comprises of several subsidiaries such as ACROBiosystems, bioSeedin, Condense Capital, and ACRODiagnostics.